jitpack/jitpack.io/PRIVATE.md

 Once the Lock icon turns to unlocked the project's build artifacts become public.
 That means your users will be able to install your library without needing an authentication token.

+### Artifact sharing privately

+Anyone with read access to your Git repo can already download the build artifacts.
+You can also add additional collaborators on JitPack.io that will have read access to the build artifacts.
+They will not have access to the source code.

+To add collaborators:

+1. Sign In on JitPack.io homepage
+2. Look up your private repository
+3. Click on settings
+4. Add the collaborators GitHub username

 ## Custom domain